isomerpages/psd-publicservice/_join-us/What to expect.md

 Our goal is to ensure fair consideration, selecting the best-suited candidates to serve Singapore and its people.</p>
 <h4>Progression is based on your performance and ability</h4>
-<p>Progression within our ranks is based on performance and capability, with
+<p>Progression is based on performance and capability, with no bias towards
-no bias towards seniority, nationality, or any other factors.
+seniority, nationality, or any other factors.
 We provide various career pathways, allowing individuals to tailor their journey according to their aspirations and interests.</p>
 <h4>Career pathways to fulfil different aspirations</h4>
 <p>Whether you seek specialisation within a professional domain or leadership
 opportunities, the Public Service offers avenues for growth and development.